TxHawks/jigsass-utils-type/README.md

 glance.

-As far as bloat goes, just don't worry about it - the actual styles will only be generated once, at the location in the cascade where the Jigsass Clearfix partial was imported into the main file.
+As far as bloat goes, just don't worry about it - the actual styles will only be generated once, at the location in the cascade where the Jigsass Type partial was imported into the main file.